 Ontario Energy and Property Tax Credit

-This credit is available for eligible applicants that either rent or pay property tax.
+This credit is available for eligible applicants who either rent or pay property tax.
 Depending on your age and living situation, you can be eligible for a credit between $25 and $1,085.

 The Yukon offers rebates to energy consumers who purchase heat-recovery ventilators, insulations, appliances and more through the Good Energy Rebates Program.

 Manitoba Hydro offers a few loans and financing programs, mostly centred around energy-efficiency home upgrades.
 Their Energy Finance Plan offers consumers up to $5,000 in funding for energy-efficient home upgrades, while their Home Energy Efficiency Loan offers financing for similar upgrades which consumers can pay for with their hydro bills.

 Energy Efficiency Nova Scotia offers a variety of financial supports to encourage more energy-efficient practices.
 Low-income citizens can qualify for free home assessments and upgrades, such as draft proofing and insulation, to help reduce electricity bills.
 They also offer rebates of up to $1,900 for purchases on energy-efficient products, such as heat pumps, solar panels, insulation, and water heaters.